 These are generally used for temperature measurement as their RT (Resistance – Temperature) characteristic is very well defined and can be readily programmed.

-They are used across a wide range of industries and products from miniature Semitec F Micro within catheters, to the Semitec 103AT-11, which.
+They are used across a wide range of industries and products from the miniature Semitec F Micro within catheters, to the Semitec 103AT-11.

 They are manufactured from metal oxide semiconductor materials encapsulated in an impermeable material such as epoxy or glass.
 These coatings are used to protect both the thermistor bead and wire connections mechanically whilst providing protection against humidity.

 An NTC thermistor has a high resistance at low temperature, and as the temperature increases the resistance decreases rapidly.
 These therefore these offer the benefit of highly accurate and quick response times to very small changes in temperature.